 In addition to US News rankings, we looked at student-produced grades on Niche.
 Niche grades for UC and CSU schools indicate high to very high student satisfaction at UC, and average to high student satisfaction at CSU.

-Three UC schools managed to nab an A+ rating (UCLA, UC Berkeley, and UC Santa Barbara), which no CSU schools were awarded.
+Three UC schools managed to nab an A/A+ rating (UCLA, UC Berkeley, and UC Santa Barbara), which no CSU schools were awarded.
 The highest grade a CSU school earned was an A, an honor that goes to Cal Poly San Luis Obispo.

 Overall, the UC schools—being very prestigious and highly ranked—are much more difficult to get into than are the CSU schools, especially UC Berkeley and UCLA, the two highest-ranked schools.